dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 OrcaSlicer distinguishes between internal and external bridges, and duplicates settings for both.
 We will focus on external bridges, but this also applys for internal bridges.
-It also has two different modes for different bridging models;
+It also has two different modes that use different bridge extrusion models;

-* "legacy" bridges models bridges as modified internal solid infill lines and aims to keep the same `line_spacing` or `layer_height`.
+* "thin" bridges models bridges as modified internal solid infill lines and aims to keep the same `line_spacing` or `layer_height` when modifying it.
 It uses the rounded box cross-section and adjusts the height while keeping the same spacing when increasing flows, and adjusts the spacing while keeping the same height when reducing flows.

 * "thick" bridges models bridges with a circular cross-section where the height and width are the same as the diameter.
 The diameter is adjusted to adjust the flow.
-The default spacing is a tiny constant `0.05mm` larger than the diameter.
+The default spacing is a small constant `0.05mm` larger than the diameter.

-The relevant settings OrcaSlicer exposes are;
+The relevant settings that affect bridges that OrcaSlicer exposes are;

+* `layer_height` - the layer height for the print in mm. (default: `Nd/2`?,
+  range ???)

-* Internal solid infill `line_width` - The bridge `line_width` in "legacy" mode.
+* Internal solid infill `line_width` - The bridge `line_width` in mm for
-  (default: `Nd`, range: ???)
+  "thin" mode. (default: `Nd`, range: ???)

-* `thick_bridge` - a checkbox toggling "legacy" and "thick" bridge modes.
+* `thick_bridge` - a checkbox toggling "thin" and "thick" bridge modes.
   (default: `N` for external, `Y` for internal).
 Available for both internal and external bridges.